-The American Opportunity Tax Credit (AOTC) is worth up to $2,500 per student for the first four years of postsecondary education.
+Open the Education Tax Credit Calculator →For tax years 2025 and 2026, the American Opportunity Tax Credit (AOTC) is worth up to $2,500 per student for the first four years of postsecondary education.
 Up to $1,000 of the AOTC is refundable.
 The Lifetime Learning Credit (LLC) is worth up to $2,000 per return, is non-refundable, and applies without a year limit.
-Both credits share the same income phase-out range: $80,000 to $90,000 MAGI for single filers and $160,000 to $180,000 for married filing jointly.
+Both credits share the same MAGI phase-out range under IRC §25A: $80,000 to $90,000 for single, head of household, and qualifying surviving spouse filers, and $160,000 to $180,000 for married filing jointly.
+These thresholds are statutorily fixed under Further Consolidated Appropriations Act 2020 §104 and are not adjusted for inflation.
 Married filing separately filers cannot claim either credit.
 You cannot claim both credits for the same student in the same year.
+OBBBA (P.L.
+119-21) did not modify §25A.

 American Opportunity Tax Credit (AOTC) Rules